 The Company evaluates goodwill for impairment annually as well as whenever events or changes in circumstances suggest that the carrying value of goodwill may not be recoverable.
 The Company tests goodwill for impairment at the reporting unit level (operating segment or one level below an operating segment) on an annual basis on the first day of the fourth quarter (on or about August 1) or more frequently if indicators of impairment exist.
-For the Company's latest annual impairment assessment that occurred on August 3, 2014, the Company identified its reporting units to be its six operating segments, one of which was added as a result of the Acquisition, which meet the aggregation criteria for one reportable segment.
+For the Company's latest annual impairment assessment that occurred on August 2, 2015, the Company identified its reporting units to be its six operating segments, , which meet the aggregation criteria for one reportable segment.
 The performance of the test involves a two-step process.
 The first step of the impairment test involves comparing the fair values of the applicable reporting units with their aggregate carrying values, including goodwill.
-The Company determines the fair value of its reporting units using the income approach methodology of valuation that includes the discounted cash flow method, as well as other generally accepted valuation methodologies.
+The Company determines the fair value of its reporting units using the income approach methodology of valuation that includes the discounted cash flow method.
 If the carrying amount of a reporting unit exceeds the reporting unit's fair value, the Company performs the second step of the goodwill impairment test to determine the amount of impairment loss.
 The second step of the goodwill impairment test involves comparing the implied fair value of the affected reporting unit's goodwill with the carrying value of that reporting unit.
 There was no impairment of goodwill in any of the fiscal years presented.
-The Company's next annual impairment assessment will be performed as of the first day of the fourth quarter of fiscal 2015 unless indicators arise that would require the Company to reevaluate at an earlier date.
-The following table presents the changes in goodwill during fiscal 2014 and fiscal 2013:
+The Company's next annual impairment assessment will be performed as of the first day of the fourth quarter of fiscal 2016 unless indicators arise that would require the Company to reevaluate at an earlier date.
+The following table presents the changes in goodwill during fiscal 2015 and fiscal 2014:

-2014 2013 Balance at beginning of year \$ 284,112 \$ 283,833 Acquisition of Hittite (Note 6) 1,357,077 Acquisition of Metroic (Note 6) 1,337 Goodwill allocated to sale of product line (Note 17) (1,609) Foreign currency translation adjustment (88) 1,888 Balance at end of year \$ 1,642,438 \$ 284,112
+2015 2014 Balance at beginning of year \$ 1,642,438 \$ 284,112 Acquisition of Hittite (Note 6) (1) (1,105) 1,357,077 Goodwill adjustment related to other acquisitions (2) 3,663 1,337 Foreign currency translation adjustment (8,470) (88) Balance at end of year \$ 1,636,526 \$ 1,642,438